-The Captains of the Hunt (COTH) play an integral role in the management of Métis rights.
-One COTH is assigned to each of the Traditional Harvest Territories within Ontario and is mandated by the Métis Nation of Ontario (MNO) to have full authority over the Métis harvest in their respective region.
+The Captains of the Hunt (COTH) play an integral role in the management of Métis harvesting rights.
+One COTH is assigned to each of the Traditional Harvest Territories within Ontario, and is mandated by the Métis Nation of Ontario (MNO) to have full authority over the Métis harvest in their respective region.

 The duties of the COTH include:

-The Captains of the Hunt also support the Annual Harvester’s Survey and help to gather information on the number, species and location of animals taken by MNO Harvester’s Certificate Holders.
+The Captains of the Hunt also support the Annual Harvester’s Survey and help to gather information on the number, species, and location of animals taken by MNO Harvester’s Certificate Holders.